lilyshellhammer/notes_public/AlgoQResponses.md

 findClosestBBoxes(node a, node b){
   if both not leaves
-    compare max dist with min dist between all four nodes if any nodes have a max distance LESS than a min dist
+    compare max dist with min dist between all four nodes if any nodes have a max distance LESS than any others minimum distance ignore traversing that tree, only focus on the latter child

 }
 ```